-Unit Address is a DIP switch selection that allows you to select an individual unit address.
+Unit Address is a programmable setting that allows you to select an individual unit address.
+VDP4 is required to change the address setting.
 Individual unit addresses can range from 0 to 255, allowing up to 256 displays to be individually addressed in a network.
-Using the DIP switch, up to 15 addresses (0 to 14) can be selected.